kosukeimai/qss-swirl/README.md

 # qss-swirl [![Build Status](https://travis-ci.org/kosukeimai/qss-swirl.svg?branch=master)](https://travis-ci.org/kosukeimai/qss-swirl)
-Swirl Lessons for the book manuscript, ``A First Course in Quantitative Social Science'' (QSS), forthcoming from Princeton University Press.
+Swirl Lessons for the book manuscript, ``Quantitative Social Science: Introduction'' (QSS), to be published from Princeton University Press in 2017.
 See also the main repo, [qss](../../../qss), for other supplementary materials.

 I welcome your contributions.
 Please improve these questions and add some new ones so that others can use them!